flame-engine/flame/doc/game.md

 The Game Loop module is a simple abstraction over the game loop concept.
 Basically most games are built upon two methods:

 * The render method takes the canvas ready for drawing the current state of the game.
-* The update method receives the delta time in milliseconds since last update and allows you to move the next state.
+* The update method receives the delta time in seconds since last update and allows you to move the next state.

 The class `Game` can be subclassed and will provide both these methods for you to implement.
 In return it will provide you with a `widget` property that returns the game widget, that can be rendered in your app.